-Eliminate legacy software and guarantee continuity in your critical processes
+Eliminate legacy software and guarantee continuity in your processes

 Michiel van Dijk